It was just the two of us later than evening, after we had seen off everyone from the reception and thanked Slater and Jordan for hosting it.

-I had been so lucky to find him, and I was just as lucky that none of our misunderstandings hadn’t kept us apart.
+I had been so lucky to find him, and I was just as lucky that despite some misunderstanding we were still together.
 It felt like we had overcome a lot to get to this point and I wanted to do everything I could to ensure I didn’t do anything to screw this up.
 It was in times like this when I felt like we could conquer anything together but I still couldn’t bring myself to reveal the secret I was keeping.

 “Connor is worried about you.”

 I closed my eyes, annoyed that my brother couldn’t keep his concerns to himself.
 He loved me but sometimes I wished he wouldn’t interfere the way he did.
 He was doing it from a good place but I was trying to figure how to live my life, making my own choices whether they were good or bad.
 How could I learn if I didn’t make mistakes?